ivy-llc/ivy/README.md

 - 🔥 **Autotune your model**: for optimal framework, compiler, and hardware selection.
 - 💥 **Boost model speed**:  by up to 3x.
-- 🔄 **Convert code code into any framework**: to use and build of top of any model, library, infrastructure or device by converting any code between frameworks.
+- 🔄 **Convert code into any framework**: to use and build of top of any model, library, infrastructure or device by converting any code between frameworks.
 - ⚒️ **Write framework-agnostic code**: by letting you choose your preferred ML framework as a backend. to leverage all its benefits and tools

-[Join our growing community](https://discord.com/invite/sXyFF8tDtm) 🌍 to interact with people using Ivy.
+[Join our growing community](https://discord.com/invite/sXyFF8tDtm) 🌍 to connect with people using Ivy.

 ------------------------------------------------------------------------